Production pattern making class

 - button covering machine

-- nail head setter
+- nail head and snap setting kick press

 - belt and tie turner (production, manual)